Support for parents and families

 We are here for children and young people with M.E., and their parents and family members.
 Our goal is to empower you and your family to face the challenges that living with illness presents.

-We are here for parents or family members of a child or young person with a diagnosis (or a suspected diagnosis) of M.E., CFS or pot-viral fatigue syndrome.
+We are here for parents or family members of a child or young person with the symptoms of M.E., CFS or post-viral fatigue syndrome - they don't need to have a confirmed diagnosis.
 We can:

 - help identify and prioritise key areas of concern you want to address